HDFGroup/vol-log-based/README.md

     + The searching requires to read the entire metadata of the file into the memory.
   + The subfiling feature is under development.
   + Async I/O (a new feature of HDF5 in the future release) is not yet supported.
+  + Virtual Datasets (VDS) feature is not supported.

 ### References
 * [HDF5 VOL application developer manual](https://github.com/HDFGroup/hdf5doc/raw/vol_docs/RFCs/HDF5/VOL/user_guide/vol_user_guide.pdf)